y9c/pseudoU-BIDseq/docs/Algorithms.md

 ## realign gaps

-bowtie2 aligner which is based on Burrows-Wheeler Transform algorithm would report the "best" alignmet each time.
+Coming soon
+{: .label .label-yellow }

+`bowtie2` or other aligners use seed mapping to speed up, but also have some drawback on accurary.
-Such as the example bellow. bowtie2 can not align the gap (deletion) correctly, and report a mismatch next to the gap postion in the same time.
+Such as the example bellow, bowtie2 can not deal the gap (deletion) and the flanking sequence correctly.

+- EXAMPLE 1: it dose not place the gap in the correct position and report a mismatch in the same time.

 ```
 A00639:852:HH5Y5DRXY:1:2103:10836:12179